 1914 – 1928

-In 1914, the company began mass production of passenger cars, so it switched to a new emblem.
+In 1914, the company began mass-producing passenger cars and switched to a new emblem.
 The main element is a six-pointed star made of two intersecting triangles.
-The geometric figure was set against the background of the globe, which was supposed to show the worldwide fame of Dodge.
+The geometric figure was set against the globe’s background, intended to convey Dodge’s worldwide fame.
 The map was surrounded by a black ring that said DODGE BROTHERS MOTOR VEHICLES.
-A modified “DB” monogram has been placed in the center of the star.
+A modified “DB” monogram has been placed in the star’s center.

 1928 – 1955

-When the word “Brothers” was dropped from trucks and cars’ names, the company got a logo with the black lettering “DODGE.”
+When the word “Brothers” was dropped from the names of trucks and cars, the company adopted a logo with black lettering “DODGE.”
 The designers used a bold rectangular font with rounded sides.

 1955 – 1962

-In 1955, the Forward Look made its debut.
+In 1955, the Forward Look debuted.
 Simultaneously, the world saw the new Dodge emblem, which Virgil Exner developed.
-They were two multi-colored boomerangs (black and red) superimposed on each other.
-They symbolized development, movement, and technological progress.
-The badge was associated with rocket propulsion systems because the Chrysler Corporation produced rockets for the space program.
+It consisted of two multi-colored boomerangs (black and red) superimposed.
+The badge symbolized development, movement, and technological progress.
+The Chrysler Corporation produced rockets for the space program, so it was associated with rocket propulsion systems.

 1962 – 1968

-The first Custom 880 and Polara 500 cars, produced in 1962, featured the Fratzog logo with a stylized triangular shape.
-The symbol looked like three arrowheads stacked together and pointing in different directions.
-The designer who created the design wanted to depict the center of the hub and the steering wheel.
-And he came up with the name Fratzog himself at the management’s request, which means nothing.
+The first Custom 880 and Polara 500 cars, produced in 1962, featured the Fratzog logo in a stylized triangular shape.
+The symbol looked like three arrowheads stacked together, each pointing in a different direction.
+The designer wanted to depict the hub’s center and the steering wheel.
+He came up with the name Fratzog himself at the management’s request, which means nothing.

 1964 – 1993

-For several decades, a red wordmark written in bold italics has been used.
-The font resembled Plymouth.
-The moderate slope conveyed speed.
+For several decades, a red wordmark in bold italics has been used.
+The font resembled Plymouth, and the moderate slope conveyed speed.

 1969 – 1993

-The Pentastar emblem was added to the inscription: a pentagonal figure with a narrow five-pointed star in the center.
-Lippincott & Marguiles studio developed it specifically for Chrysler.
-Only Chrysler had this symbol is blue, while Dodge had it in red.
+The Pentastar emblem, a pentagonal figure with a narrow five-pointed star at its center, was added to the inscription.
+Lippincott & Margulies studio developed it specifically for Chrysler.
+Only Chrysler had this symbol in blue, while Dodge had it in red.

 1993 – 2010

 In 1993, the company began using the ram’s head logo.
-It was an interpretation of the old Dodge badge: the jumping ram mascot appeared on cars back in 1932, and by 1951 only the head remained of it.
+It was an interpretation of the old Dodge badge: the jumping ram mascot appeared on cars as early as 1932, and by 1951, only its head remained.
 Then they forgot about him for a long time.
-When the classic symbol returned, the designers depicted long-horned argali inside a white shield with a red outline and placed a black “DODGE” lettering at the bottom.
+When the classic symbol returned, the designers depicted a long-horned argali within a white shield outlined in red, placing black “DODGE” lettering at the bottom.

 2010 – today

-In 2010, Chrysler spun off the Ram line of trucks into a separate company and gave it the ram’s head logo.
+In 2010, Chrysler spun off the Ram truck line into a separate company and gave it the Ram’s head logo.
 For Dodge, advertising agency Wieden & Kennedy has developed a new sign: a silver lettering with two red diagonal stripes at the end.
-Double slanting lines symbolized agility and speed, personified the sporty character of the brand.
+Double slanting lines symbolized agility and speed and personified the brand’s sporty character.

 Font and Colors

 The most talked-about Dodge emblem is the 1914 six-pointed star.
-There are many versions of why Horace and John chose this particular symbol.
+There are many versions of the story of how Horace and John chose this particular symbol.
 According to one legend, the brand owners used the Jewish Star of David sign to anger their rival, the anti-Semite Henry Ford.
-Other sources claim that they were friends with Ford and did not intend to anger him.
+Other sources claim they were friends with Ford and did not intend to anger him.
 Also, the brothers were not very religious and attended the Presbyterian church.

-There were also rumors that the founders of the company borrowed money from Jewish bankers, so they were forced to put it on the Star of David logo.
+There were also rumors that the company’s founders borrowed money from Jewish bankers, so they were forced to put the Star of David logo on it.
 But carmaker Dodge Brothers never took out loans.
 According to other assumptions, the hexagram represented Solomon’s Seal and personified the union of brothers.
-In this case, the black triangle stood for the body and the white one for the soul.
+In this case, the black triangle represented the body and the white one the soul.

-According to Chrysler, the hex star consisted of two Greek letters, delta, which symbolized engineering excellence.
-And some claimed it was copied from a Dodge City police badge because Horace Dodge liked to communicate with local law enforcement.
-In any case, Horace and John did not have time to confirm or deny any of the versions during their lifetime.
+According to Chrysler, the hex star consisted of two Greek letters, delta, symbolizing engineering excellence.
+Some claimed it was copied from a Dodge City police badge because Horace Dodge liked communicating with local law enforcement.
+In any case, Horace and John did not have time to confirm or deny any versions during their lifetime.

 The creators of the current logo used a custom bold sans serif for the company name.
 The main colors are red, white, and gray in several shades.